Hostels & budget hotels

 At pensions, expect private rooms on the terms offered.
 Half-pension (Halbpension) is sometimes available, that is, one meal in addition to breakfast.
 But do not take the use of the term pension as a guarantee of breakfast.

 Parking tends to be limited or non-existent.
-Some of these establishments now offer internet or WLAN access.
+Most of these establishments now offer internet or WLAN access.
 It’s best to ask what is included when booking or when choosing at the tourist office.

 Hostels

-The national non-profit hostel organisation Österreichischer Jugendherbergsverband is affiliated with Hostelling International and has more than 60 member or partner hostels.
+The national non-profit hostel organisation Österreichischer Jugendherbergsverband, also branded Junge Hotels Austria, is affiliated with Hostelling International and has more than 60 member or partner hostels.
 HI or ÖJHV member travellers save 10% on bookings. ÖJHV annual membership is free for guests 15 or under, costs €15 for ages 16 to 26 and €25 for guests aged 27 or over.
 For families with children up to 15, memberships are available for €25.
 Memberships apply from October to the end of December on the year of membership.

 A range of dormitory beds or single, double and family rooms is available, depending on the hostel.
 Some are set up as ski hostels.